caksoylar/zmk-config/README.md

 See my [QMK userspace](https://github.com/caksoylar/qmk_userspace/) for equivalent keymap definitions for QMK.

+## LED indicators widget

+Some keyboards in this repo include an indicator widget utilizing an RGB LED, like the user LEDs on a Xiao BLE.
+This widget is a ZMK module housed in [`zmk-rgbled-widget`](https://github.com/caksoylar/zmk-rgbled-widget) -- check out the repo and the instructions to use it with your keyboards!

 ## ZMK customizations

 I use a custom ZMK branch referenced in [west.yml](config/west.yml) which contains a few extras, namely [mouse keys](https://github.com/zmkfirmware/zmk/pull/778) used in the `MSE` layer, [swapper behavior](https://github.com/zmkfirmware/zmk/pull/1366) and [display improvements for the Corne-ish Zen](https://gist.github.com/caksoylar/c411313990978e1903c244f03039187a).